How To Clean A Dog

 First, you'll need to figure out where you'll bathe your dog.
 “Consider the size and breed of your dog as a starting point to ensure you have space and to best select whether to bathe your dog indoors or outside,” Freeman advises.

 A sink may be the best option for tiny dogs.
-It's more than likely a bath tub, which can fit a variety of breed sizes.
+It's more than likely a bathtub, which can fit various breed sizes.

-In particular seasons, bathing your dog outside rather than indoors may be a good option for some breeds.
+In particular, in seasons, bathing your dog outside rather than indoors may be a good option for some breeds.

 Bathing some dogs on the ground in the backyard can be the most convenient option.
-This allows owners to avoid lifting their dogs, especially those that are medium to large in size.
+This allows owners to avoid lifting their dogs, especially those that are medium to large.
 This is also a viable alternative for dogs who attempt to leap from the tub.

 A bathtub or a dog tub may be suitable for other pets.
 Observe your pet; if they appear upset, try bathing them outside instead.

-If you're using a tub, make sure to keep an eye on your dog and be present.
-Allow the water to go down the drain so that the tub does not overflow.
-This is crucial for the protection of the dog, as they can drown.
+If you're using a tub, keep an eye on your dog and be present.
+Allow the water to go down the drain, so the tub does not overflow.
+This is crucial for the dog's protection, as they can drown.

 If you don't have a hose/shower attachment, you'll have to use containers/buckets of water and a ladle if you don't have one.
-Check the water temperature to make sure it's warm and pleasant for your dog, and that it's not too hot or cold.
+Check the water temperature to ensure it's warm and pleasant for your dog and not too hot or cold.

-Make sure the water pressure is low and the water is lukewarm, whether you're using a hose or a shower head, according to Freeman.
+According to Freeman, ensure the water pressure is low, and the water is lukewarm, whether you're using a hose or a shower head.

 Warm water is both comforting for your dog and effective at cleaning; cooler water does not clean as well.
-(If you don't enjoy a cold bath, your pet is likely to dislike it as well.)
+(If you don't enjoy a cold bath, your pet will also dislike it.)